facebook/react/packages/react-devtools/OVERVIEW.md

   1, // add operation
   1, // fiber id
   11, // ElementTypeRoot
+  1, // this root is StrictMode enabled
   1, // this root's renderer supports profiling
+  1, // this root's renderer supports StrictMode
   1, // this root has owner metadata
 ]
 ```